 A side note that I thought I would mention.
 Us Baby Boomers always thought of the music explosion of the late sixties as being driven by us.
 But in truth the musicians that began that unfolding were actually five to ten years older than us.
 Sort of the last of the beat generation I used to see playing their bongo drums on Telegraph Ave in Berkeley.
 Dylan, Brian Wilson, the Beatles, Jimmy Hendrix, the Rolling Stones, Joni Mitchel, Neil Young etc were all born in the early forties ahead of the official Baby Boomers designation of those of us born after 1946.
 I always admired these pathfinders who were hearing the muse just minutes before we did.
 In a sense, they were our big brothers and sisters, always one step ahead of us.
 Much appreciation to their contributions.

 The songs under the commercial singles banner are the AM radio "singles" that emerged from those albums between 1968- 1974.
 They were played on top forty radio.
-Green Eyed Lady went number 1, others charted in the top 30.
-They represent the most commercial I ever got and I get a kick out of listening to my evolution from folk/rock to full rock and roll and then as a solo artist.
+"Green Eyed Lady" went number 1, others charted in the top 30.
+They represent the most commercial I ever got and I get a kick out of listening to my evolution from folk/rock to full throated rock and roll and then as a solo artist.

 I will let the songs speak for themselves.
 Enjoy…